NickKelly1/iterable/README.md

 #### filter

-Removes items from a collection if their callback returns falsy.
+Removes values from the collection if their callback returns falsy.

 Similar to `Array.prototype.filter`.